JeffersonLab/SRO-RTDP/src/utilities/java/pcap2streams/README.md

       "read_timeout": 30000,
       "buffer_size": 1024,
       "packet_count": 1000
-    },
-    {
-      "ip": "192.168.1.2",
-      "host": "localhost",
-      "port": 9001,
-      "connection_timeout": 5000,
-      "read_timeout": 30000,
-      "buffer_size": 1024,
-      "packet_count": 500
     }
   ]
 }
 ```

+## Features

+- Efficient packet analysis using the Disruptor framework for high-performance processing
+- YAML configuration support for flexible deployment
+- Detailed packet analysis with PcapPacketAnalyzer
+- Separate output and analysis directories for better organization
+- Configurable connection parameters for each IP-based server

 ## ERSAP Integration

-This application can be integrated with the ERSAP framework by:
+This application is designed to integrate with the ERSAP framework:

-1. Using the generated configuration file to connect to the IP-based servers
-2. Creating an ERSAP service that uses the `IPBasedStreamClient` to receive packets
-3. Processing the packets within the ERSAP service
+1. Uses the standard ERSAP actor package structure
+2. Generates configuration files compatible with ERSAP services
+3. Provides packet streaming capabilities for ERSAP data processing pipelines

 ## Troubleshooting